systopia/de.systopia.civioffice/docs/inserting-content-with-live-snippets.md

-# Inserting dynamic content with "live snippets"
+# Inserting dynamic content with "live Snippets"

 As of version 0.7, CiviOffice provides a means to insert dynamic content when creating your document (although it still lacks a full-fledged text editor).
 The